short-matthew-f/tutorials/hash_tutorial.md

 a.merge(b) # => { one: 1, two: two, three: 3 }
 ```

+## Famous Use Case

-Lastly, since you're linking two pieces of data as a pair, hashes are incredibly useful as arguments for methods.
-In fact, they're so useful you will frequently encouter THE OPTIONS HASH.
+Since you're linking two pieces of data as a pair, hashes are incredibly useful as arguments for methods.
+In fact, they're so useful you will frequently encouter **the options hash**.

 ```ruby
 def my_method(name, options = {})